-To combat housing insecurity among students from the University of California, Irvine, the Associated Students UCI (ASUCI) Housing Security Commission was formed three years ago.
+To combat housing insecurity among UCI students, the ASUCI Housing Security Commission was formed three years ago.

 “When the city proposed the boarding house ordinance, our commission was outraged at how clearly targeted it was towards students.
-In efforts to prevent the ordinance from passing, our commission attempted to educate both students and city council members as to how the ordinance would affect students,” said ASUCI Housing Security Commissioner Adriana Mejia.
+In efforts to prevent the ordinance from passing, our commission attempted to educate both students and city council members as to how the ordinance would affect students,” ASUCI Housing Security Commissioner Adriana Mejia said.

-Representing the student population, the ASUCI Housing Security Commission set out to City Hall on March 12 to vocalize their opposition.
-They also sought local news sources like the Los Angeles Times to bring more publicity and support to the ongoing issue.
+Representing the student population, the ASUCI Housing Security Commission set out to the City Hall on March 12 to vocalize their opposition.
+They also sought local news sources like the LA Times to bring more publicity and support to the ongoing issue.